 STENZLER, Adolf Friedrich.
 Wolgast/Pommern 9.7.1807 — Breslau 27.2.1887.
 German Indologist.
 Professor in Breslau.
-Born in the then Swedish Pomerania, son of Superintendent Lorenz St. and Charlotte Droysen, educated in Wolgast and Friedland/Mecklenburg.
-In 1826-29 studies of Theology at Greifswald (also Oriental languages under Kosegarten) and Berlin, where he was Bopp’s student.
+Born in the then Swedish Pomerania, son of Archdeacon (1829 Superintendent) Lorenz St. and Charlotte Droysen, educated in Wolgast and Friedland/Mecklenburg.
+In 1826-29 studies of Theology at Greifswald (also Oriental languages under Kosegarten) and Berlin, where he as Bopp’s student turned to Sanskrit.
 Ph.D.
 1829 Berlin.
 Further studies at Bonn, Paris and London, turned from Bopp’s linguistic school into philology (Schlegel: “ganz entboppiert”).
-From 1833 until his death Professor at Breslau (ord. from 1847).
+From 1833 until his death Professor at Breslau (ao., ord. from 1847), until 1872 also librarian.
 As Professor of Oriental languages he also lectured on Persian and Arabic texts.
 Until 1872 also University Librarian.
-Married with Marie von Liebenroth (d.
-1887), no children.
+Married Marie von Liebenroth (1815–1892), no children.

-AFS was one of the great scholars of the developing Indology, an excellent textual critic and editor.
-As early as 1847 he understood not to correct good Prākrit readigs according to Vararuci.
+Stenzler was one of the great scholars of the developing Indology, an excellent textual critic and editor.
+As early as 1847 he understood not to correct good Prākrit readigs according to Vararuci’s rules.
 His first interest was classical Sanskrit poetry, later he was much interested in Dharmaśāstra and Gṛhya, even in medical literature.
 In interpretation he leaned much on Indian commentaries.
 He was also a lexicographer, who prepared word-lists to his editions and collaborated in the PW (Manu).
 In the small university he had not many students, although his name attracted them from everywhere.
-Among his students were thus Weber, Kielhorn, T. W. Rhys Davids, Eggeling, Pischel, Scherman, and Hillebrandt, who became his successor at Breslau.
-His Elementarbuch, eventually in revised form, has been the most popular textbook of Sanskrit in German universities.
+Among his students were thus Weber, Kielhorn, T. W. Rhys Davids, Eggeling, Pischel, Scherman, Kühnau, and Hillebrandt, who became his successor at Breslau.
+His Elementarbuch, eventually in revised form, has been the most popular textbook of Sanskrit in German universities and even elsewhere (the present writer learned elementary Sanskrit from it in the early 1970s).

 Publications: Diss.
 Brahma-Vaivarta-Purani specimen.
 Textum è codice manusc. bibliothecæ regiæ Berolinensis edidit, interpretationem latinam adjecit et commentationem mythologicam et criticam præmisit.
 54 p.
 Berolini 1829.